WASHINGTON — A powerful US senator is pushing President Barack Obama to put more American boots on the ground in Iraq and Syria.

 Obama, during his annual State of the Union address last Tuesday, said "American leadership – including our military power – is stopping [Islamic State's] advance."

-While Republicans like McCain are increasingly saying only American military power can beat back the violent Sunni group, Obama touts the coalition he has built, which includes several Arab nations performing actions such as air strikes on IS group targets.
+Whileere Republicans like McCain are increasingly saying only American military power can beat back the violent Sunni group, Obama touts the coalition he has built, which includes several Arab nations performing actions such as doing things like air strikes on IS group targets.

 "Instead of getting dragged into another ground war in the Middle East, we are leading a broad coalition, including Arab nations, to degrade and ultimately destroy this terrorist group," Obama said.